SDAF Wants Community Involvement in Bay Transformation

 The projects that were addressed were: Harbor Island, Portside Pier, Central Embarcadero, National City Balanced Plan and the Chula Vista Bayfront.

 “The Port does not own the land.
 You own the land, I own the land, the people of San Diego own the land,” said Program Chair and Secretary Treasurer of SDAF Margit Whitlock.
-“We should have a say on what happens with it, if it is sustainable.
-Are we polluting?
-What kind of industries are being built [on the bay]?
-It is important for the port to tell the people what is going on.”
+“We should have a say on what happens with it, if it is sustainable, are we polluting?, or what kind of industries are being built [on the bay].
+It is important to the port to tell the people what is going on.”

 The event included also an expo of different industries located near the Port of San Diego.